 After the session some of us stayed behind for questions and answers.
 For me the hardest thing was the pins and needles.
 I am not one for sitting still, when I do I get cramps.
 In response to this common query, the monk told us that we must asses the pain, allow it to be there and conclude that it is temporary.
 It is fluid and not concrete so we must let it go, take a step back and focus on our breath.
 He also said that more pillows may help with the discomfort!
 If the pain is too severe then we can shift position.

 Someone asked about getting frustrated at themselves for not meditating well and thinking about other things.
 He calmly responded saying that hopes are irrelevant they don’t matter.
 We must not go into a meditation with any expectations.
 There is no such thing as a good or bad meditation.
 One must avoid being judgemental of ourselves.
 The whole idea is to be kind to ourselves.

 He told us about the art of observation when we feel anxiety or strong emotions.
 We can’t stop how we feel but we can recognise it and take a step back to watch.
 He spoke a lot about the art of letting go.

-To highlight the idea of temporality Buddhists spend months creating spectacular mandelas out of sand.
+To highlight the idea of temporality Buddhists spend months creating spectacular mandalas out of sand.
 Once finished they will destroy them in a river, symbolising the fluidity and finiteness of everything.

-Feeling richer I left the center and wondered to Dharamkot center.
+Feeling calm I left the center and wondered to Dharamkot center.
 I found a magical spot for breakfast and some more writing.

 I wondered around some more before returning to Tushita for an educational film on Buddhism.
 The documentary was fascinating.
 Building on my understanding from the Tibetan museum I learnt even more about Tibetans.
 The documentary was about a gentleman who met the Dalai Lama and asked him ten questions.